eleanor-em/roo-compiler/README.md

 We do this by compiling an extra label into the procedure after arguments have been loaded but before locals have been initialised.
 If a statement of the form `return this();` is detected, the compiler emits an unconditional branch instruction instead of a call instruction (so that a new stack frame is not pushed).
+The optimisation is also performed if the last statement in a procedure call is of the form `call this():`.
 ```
 proc_double_tco':
 # prologue